Viola Plummer: Career

-In 2007, Plummer was fired by City Council Speaker Christine Quinn from her position as Charles Barrons chief of staff.
-Community Board no. 3 in Brooklyn had voted to name 4 blocks of Gates avenue in Brooklyn after Sonny Carson a community activist in Brooklyn.
+Plummer served as Chief of Staff for City Council Inez and Charles Barron.
+In 2007, Plummer was accused of being unruly during City Council meetings.
+City Council speaker Christine Quinn made a requirement that Plummer sign an agreement to behave during Council meetings.
+Plummer refused, which led to Plummer being fired.
+Community Board no. 3 in Brooklyn had voted to name 4 blocks of Gates avenue in Brooklyn after Sonny Carson.
 On April 19, of 2007 a Council panel rejected the renaming.

-On May 30 the full City Council rejected.
+On May 30 the full City Council rejected it.

-June 27, 2011, the December 12th Movement headed by Viola Plummer and Charles Barron formed the Freedom Party.
+On June 27, 2011, the December 12th Movement, headed by Viola Plummer and Charles Barron, formed the Freedom Party.
 Along with Charles Barron's bid for Governor of New York.